 - 3. Transfer to prepared pans.
 Bake 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool 10 minutes before removing from pans to wire racks to cool completely.

 - 4. For ganache, place chocolate in a small bowl.
-In a small saucepan, bring cream just to a boil.
-Pour over chocolate; whisk until smooth.
+Bring cream just to a boil; pour over chocolate.
+Whisk until smooth.
 Stir in extract.
-Refrigerate until chilled.
-In a small bowl, beat chocolate mixture until soft peaks form, about 15 seconds.
+Chill.
+Beat chocolate mixture until soft peaks form, about 15 seconds.

 - 5. For raspberry cream, place raspberries in a food processor, cover and process until blended.
 Strain raspberries, reserving juice.
 Discard seeds.
 Gently fold juice into whipped cream.